Flags of Charles III

 King Charles III has and has had a variety of flags to represent him as a prince, duke, and, eventually, head of state of three of his 15 realms; in the latter case, the heraldic flags are the nation's coat of arms in banner form.
 The flags are usually used on any building, ship, car, or aircraft where Charles is present.

-As Prince of Wales
+As heir apparent

 Prince Charles had six personal standards prior to his accession as King.
 As Prince of Wales, his primary standard consisted of four quarters consisting of three lions passant for England, a lion rampant for Scotland, and a Gaelic harp for Ireland, superimposed with the arms of Llywelyn the Great.